-Our research and development efforts are focused principally on the development of the Cell Pouch in conjunction with various therapeutic cells for the treatment of chronic diseases and local immune protection technologies (e.g. microencapsulation) that may protect the therapeutic cells within the Cell Pouch from immune system attack.
+Our research and development efforts are focused principally on the development of the Cell Pouch in conjunction with various therapeutic cells for the treatment of chronic diseases and local immune protection technologies (e.g. microencapsulation) that may protect the therapeutic cells within the Cell Pouch from rejection by the body's immune system.